jessicarush/javascript-notes/document_object_model.md

 node.nodeType;      // return node type (1=element, 2=attribute, 3=text, ...)
-node.nodeValue;     // return or set nodes value node.textContent;   // return or set all the text content of a node node.innerText      // return or set the text content of a node element.innerHTML;  // return or set the text and markup content of an element node.attributes     // returns a live collection of all attribute nodes registered to the specified node
+node.nodeValue;     // return or set nodes value node.textContent;   // return or set all the text content of a node node.innerText;     // return or set the text content of a node element.innerHTML;  // return or set the text and markup content of an element node.attributes;    // returns a live collection of all attribute nodes registered to the specified node

 // some methods that let you create new nodes, add & remove

-createElement()     // creates a new html element createTextNode()    // creates a new text node cloneNode()         // clones an element insertBefore()      // inserts a new child node before the an existing one appendChild()       // adds a new child node to an element removeChild()       // removes a child node from an element
+createElement();    // creates a new html element createTextNode();   // creates a new text node cloneNode();        // clones an element insertBefore();     // inserts a new child node before the an existing one appendChild();      // adds a new child node to an element removeChild();      // removes a child node from an element
 ```

 When you are working with an element node (rather than its text node), that element may contain markup.
 You have to choose whether to get & set the markup as well as the text.
 When you use these properties to update content, all the old content will be overwritten (both text and markup).